thiviyanT/SSGG/README.md

 ### Video clips

 It would be simple to animate these 2D shapes.
-It would be make it a good testbed for developing casual reasoning models.
+It would make it a good testbed for developing casual reasoning models.

 <p  align="center">
     <img src="images/animation.gif" width="50px; border: black solid 2px;">